 During the spring semester, students get hands‐on production experience and learn to craft compelling stories.
-Students are encouraged to work in teams and by the end of the semester they pitch a work‐in‐progress trailer to a group of commissioning editors from major outlets.
+By the end of the semester they pitch a work‐in‐progress trailer to a group of commissioning editors from major outlets.
 In the past, these editors have included representatives from the Sundance Documentary Fund, HBO and CNN.

-Students complete their Master's Project documentary in either the summer or the fall.
+Students complete their Master's Project documentary during the summer semester and they are due on August 14.
 They graduate in December at a special graduation event.
 The following day, their films are showcased at the annual Columbia Journalism School DocFest.

 In addition to the required classes, Documentary Program students choose from the many spring classes that are open to all students.

 Please note: The classes listed here represent recent offerings at the Journalism School.
 Choices vary each semester depending on faculty availability and other considerations.
 Classes described now may change or be dropped to make room for new additions.

 M.S.
 Documentary students Ingrid Holmquist and Sana A. Malik won the 2019 Best Documentary at the BAFTA Student Film Award for Guanajuato Norte about a man from Guanajuato, Mexico working on a Connecticut farm and contending with being away from his family and home for years in order to support their dreams and build them a new life.

 Fred W. Friendly Professor of Media and Society; Director, Documentary Journalism Program

 Fred W. Friendly Professor of Professional Practice in Media Society Emeritus